goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 - **Package directory structure:** -- Shows the directory structure and decribe the purpose of each directories and files.

-At the end two hello world examples are also given.
+At the end, few hello world examples are also given.

 Preparations
 ------------